-5.50% for 2023; 5.20% for 2024-2069 and 4.50% for 2070 and later years.
+Medical Cost Trend Rate 5.50% for 2024 through 2034; 4.50% for 2035 through 2074; and 4% for 2075 and later years

-^{} Fiscal year 2018 was the first year of implementation.
+\ Fiscal year 2018 was the first year of implementation.

 Statistical Section

 This part of the Alameda County Mosquito Abatement District's Annual Comprehensive Financial Report presents the detailed information as a context for understand what the information in the financial statements, note disclosures, and required supplementary information says about the District's overall financial health.